janetschel/advent-of-go-2020/calendar/day-07/README.md

 My first regex captures all the possible variaties of containing bags, the second regex parses them.
 I know these regular expressions are not really performant and could probably be shortened a lot, but I won't ever touch those again.

-My solve-times for part 1 were subsequently (because of the regex) not very good.
-I - however - manage to do the second part after that really quickly, since I had a good datastructure already set up.
+My solve-time for part 1 was subsequently (because of the regex) not very good.
+I - however - managed to do the second part after that really quickly, since I had a good datastructure already set up and the right idea right away (+1 for me).
 My solve-times for this problem are:
 - `02:20:22` for part 1 (#9720)
 - `02:29:29` for part 2 (#7547)